xpressyoo/GooglePlus-Widget/README.md

 # Introduction

 The code source of the widget is available in the widget.js file.
-The widget in written in JavaScript.
+The widget is written in JavaScript.

 # Demo